Image

 A successful hearing outcome could mean keeping your license and avoiding further penalties.
 However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-• First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Crestwood, MO area after 30 days.
+• First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Crestwood, MO after 30 days.

 How to Get a Hardship License (Limited Driving Privilege) in Crestwood, MO